Vivaldi Web Browser Review

 Existing users can run update checks from within Vivaldi by selecting Vivaldi menu > Help > Check for updates, or download the new version directly from the Vivaldi website which will recognize the installed version during setup and update it to the stable version of the browser.

 Vivaldi's interface is not as restricted as Google Chrome's is.
-While most Chromium-based browsers share the same interface, interface modifications have been implemented that set the browser apart from most Chrome clones.
+While most Chromium-based browsers share the same interface, interface modifications have been implemented in Vivaldi that set the browser apart from most Chrome clones.

-Apart from the menu at the top left and the merging of the tab and title bar, Vivaldi's displaying additional tools in the address bar, a side panel that you can show or hide, and a status bar at the bottom of the screen which you can also show or hide.
+Apart from the menu at the top left and the merging of the tab and title bar, Vivaldi displays additional tools in the address bar, a side panel that you can show or hide, and a status bar at the bottom of the screen which you can also show or hide.

-Some features resemble those of classic Opera, like the zoom and toggle image option in the status bar, or the side panel that users can display or hide.
+Some features resemble features of classic Opera, like the zoom option or toggle images in the status bar, or the side panel that users can display or hide.

-The side panel allows you to display bookmarks, downloads and notes, as well as so called web panels which display any site or service in the sidebar area directly.
+The side panel allows you to display bookmarks, downloads and notes, as well as web panels which display any site or service in the sidebar area directly.

-You may notice other useful features, like the loading information displayed directly in the address bar that indicates progress, the size of the page and the number of page elements loaded.
+You may notice other useful features, like loading information displayed directly in the address bar that indicates progress of the operation, and the size of the page and the number of page elements loaded.

 - Show or hide the status bar.